 Baker Publishing Group has multiple divisions that offer blogger review programs: *Bethany House, *Revell, *Baker Books, Chosen Division, Baker Academic, and Brazos Press.
 Although these are divisions of Baker Publishing Group, some have different requirements you must meet, such as social media followers or academic credentials (specifically for Baker Academic).
 The best ones to start with that I recommend would be Bethany House, Revell, and Baker Books.

 *BookCrash is one I just signed up for recently, and they have a wide variety of titles to choose from.
-The first book that I’ve requested is currently on it’s way.
+The first book that I requested was a great one and they seem to have more titles added somewhat often.
 Besides that, I don’t have much to say about this yet, so check back later. 🙂

 Crossway appears to have nonfiction ebooks only and a blog is required.
 I don’t have any experience with this one, nor have I signed up, so I don’t have much to say. 🙂